-How Your Business Can Use Livestreaming to Attract More Customers
+How Livestreaming Can Attract More Customers

 If you’re new to the concept of livestreaming, it’s the process of broadcasting in real time via the internet.
 Basically, we are our own media outlets with the devices in our pockets -- our phones.
 But just because you can be the media doesn’t mean you should be.

 If you want your business to be positively impacted by livestreaming, there’s a lot more to it than taking out your phone and hitting the “broadcast” button.
 Let’s go through some tips for planning, executing and repurposing a livestream and talk about some on-camera delivery strategies to make your livestream communication truly dynamic.

 Planning: before the stream